Noah Fant Player Prop Bets for NFL Week 18 | Denver vs. Kansas City 1/8/2022

 Season Stats

+- Fant has also contributed with 654 yards on 67 grabs and four touchdowns.
+He has been targeted 88 times and averages 40.9 receiving yards per game.

-- Fant has seen the ball thrown his way 11 times in the red zone this season, 18.0% of his team's 61 red zone pass attempts.
+- Fant (11 red zone targets) has been the recipient of 18.0% of his team's 61 red zone pass attempts.

 - The Broncos have run 54.7% passing plays and 45.3% rushing plays this season.
 They rank 23rd in the NFL in scoring.